 Generally, medical malpractice claims seek whatever amount of money the plaintiff needs to be made whole, or brought to the state he or she was in before the injury.
 This is impossible with a wrongful life lawsuit because there was no "injury-free" state as the plaintiff was born with the injuries.
 However, some courts have awarded child-plaintiffs compensation in certain limited circumstances.
 Most often, wrongful life plaintiffs may recover those extraordinary expenses caused by the birth defects if the parents have not already recovered those amounts.
 However, currently no jurisdiction allows wrongful life plaintiffs to be awarded compensation for pain and suffering caused by their condition.

 Is Another Party Responsible for an Unintended Birth?
-Get a Free Claim Review
+Get a Legal Claim Review

 If you think you are dealing with a possible wrongful birth case, you may be finding it difficult to know what to do -- especially while caring for a baby with special needs.
 These are particularly difficult cases to endure from an emotional perspective, so it helps to get an attorney's advice.
-Let an injury attorney review your wrongful birth claim for free today.
+Let an injury attorney review your wrongful birth claim today.